 A few months after Joan’s surgery, it is confirmed that the original SO is no longer suitable due to additional restrictions related to the pre-existing left hip condition.
 Because Joan is a valued, long-term employee, the employer agrees to offer her another accommodated job.
 While the accommodated job would fully restore the pre-injury earnings, it would require some basic skills training.
 The WSIB establishes a second (revised) SO taking into consideration the functional abilities for the right wrist and the post-accident, permanent worsening of the non-work-related left hip condition.

-Shortly afterwards, Joan notifies the WSIB to state that she is no longer interested in any further RTW plan services because she has decided to take early retirement.
+Shortly afterwards, Joan notifies the WSIB that she is no longer interested in any further RTW plan services because she has decided to take early retirement.
 As the earnings associated with the revised (second) SO would fully restore Joan’s pre-injury earnings, LOE benefits are discontinued.

 Suitable work available at no loss of earnings

 If an ongoing work-related impairment exists that prevents a worker from returning to pre-injury employment but the worker is either unable or unavailable to accept an offer of suitable and available employment at no loss of earnings due to a post-accident, non-work-related change in circumstance, no benefits are payable.